 - A report published a year later by the Nuffield Trust reviewed progress in acute trusts against these recommendations, and highlighted how interviewees "described changing culture as much more challenging to achieve than other initiatives", such as training or data collection.
 The Trust's research obtained only a limited glimpse into the views of frontline (as opposed to board-level) staff but noted that "what we heard suggested that some staff still do not feel comfortable in raising concerns and, certainly, some senior managers were aware that openness was some way from being achieved within their trust".
 Nevertheless, more positively, the review reported the "striking" finding that the Francis inquiries had "emboldened senior leaders in the trusts involved [in the research] to talk about prioritising the quality of care as equal to, or more important than, financial balance".
-The properties of the second secon - While the Nuffield Trust review took a positive view of the effect on NHS boards' attitudes to quality of care, other commentators have expressed concern that so many of Francis' recommendations relate to board level procedures (relating to factors such as audit, record-keeping and the management of complaints) rather than more directly on the notion of compassion as a virtue.
+59 - While the Nuffield Trust review took a positive view of the effect on NHS boards' attitudes to quality of care, other commentators have expressed concern that so many of Francis' recommendations relate to board level procedures (relating to factors such as audit, record-keeping and the management of complaints) rather than more directly on the notion of compassion as a virtue.
 A themed edition of the journal Clinical Ethics, published in November 2013, focused specifically on the question of compassion in healthcare, noting that semantic confusion over definitions of compassion (in particular the extent to which it should be elided with empathy or sympathy) may have led to the word being overused or misused to the extent that its power could be lost.
-The editorial for the special edition argues for a definition of compassion as "a complex entity, involving emotional ('feeling with') and cognitive ('feeling for', perspective-taking) empathy as well as distress tolerance and a motivation to help".
-It is suggested that such an approach to compassion appropriately uses an emotional response to galvanise positive action, but without bb Ibid, at page 39.
+The editorial for the special edition argues for a definition of compassion as "a complex entity, involving emotional ('feeling with') and cognitive ('feeling for', perspective-taking) empathy as well as distress tolerance and a